admin3514/aws-notes/README.md

 # aws-notes

 **What is Cloud Computing?** <br>
 The Cloud (or Cloud Computing) refers to the delivery of computing services over the internet.
-Instead of owning and managing physical hardware, companies and individuals can access on-demand computing resources from cloud providers like AWS, Google Cloud, and Microsoft Azure.
+Instead of owning and managing physical hardware, companies and individuals can access on-demand computing resources from cloud providers like AWS, Google Cloud, and Microsoft Azure.  <br>

+**What is AWS?** <br>
+Answer:AWS stands for Amazon Web Services.
+AWS is a platform that provides on-demand resources for hosting web services, storage, networking, databases and other resources over the internet with a pay-as-you-go pricing.

 **Types of Cloud Computing :** <br>
 *1. Public Cloud* – Services provided over the internet (e.g., AWS, Azure, Google Cloud). <br>